-In an article in The Regional Economist, Assistant Vice President and Economist Yi Wen asked: “How could a nation with 1.4 billion people transform itself relatively suddenly from a vastly impoverished agricultural land into a formidable industrial powerhouse when so many tiny nations have been unable to do so despite their more favorable social-economic conditions?”
+In an article titled "China's Rapid Rise: From Backward Agrarian Society to Industrial Powerhouse in Just 35 Years," Assistant Vice President and Economist Yi Wen asked: “How could a nation with 1.4 billion people transform itself relatively suddenly from a vastly impoverished agricultural land into a formidable industrial powerhouse when so many tiny nations have been unable to do so despite their more favorable social-economic conditions?”

 Wen noted that China’s per capita income was only one-third of that of sub-Sahara Africa 35 years ago.
 Today, it produces large amounts, or even most, of the world’s supply of several industrial goods:

 - Crude steel (50 percent of the global supply)

 - Cement (60 percent of the world’s production)

 - Coal (50 percent of the world’s production)

 - Vehicles (more than 25 percent of the global supply)

 Wen examined two of the most popular and provocative views regarding China’s rise as an industrial power: a government-engineered bubble and simple destiny.